Li He (Li Ho)

 The Daemonic Genius

 Li He's father died in 805 when Li He was only 16.
 In 810, at the age of 21, he came to the capital Chang'an to sit for the civil examinations.
 With his genius and dedication he should have been set for a secure career, but it was not to be.
-Perhaps because of envy, Li He was excluded from the exams on the grounds of a character taboo - the fact that one Chinese character used in his father's name 晉 had the same sound (jìn) as a character in the name of the exam (進).
-This sounds ridiculous to modern ears, but character taboos were taken seriously in Tang China - indeed, puns and word still play a major role in Chinese superstitions in modern times.
+Perhaps because of envy, Li He was excluded from the exams on the grounds of a character taboo — the fact that one Chinese character used in his father's name 晉 had the same sound (jìn) as a character in the name of the exam (進).
+This sounds ridiculous to modern ears, but character taboos were taken seriously in Tang China — indeed, puns and word still play a major role in Chinese superstitions in modern times.
 Li He was embittered by this blow to his prospects, a bitterness that is often reflected in his poetry.
 He took a menial official job in 811 but was forced to leave by illness two years later.
-Due to economic hardship he again turned to Han Yu for help in finding another position, but his health remained poor and he died at the tender age of 26.
+Due to economic hardship he again turned to Han Yu for help in finding another position, but his health remained poor, possibly due to alcoholism or sexual dissipation according to one website, or tuberculosis according to another.
+He died at the tender age of 26.

 In 'Set the Controls for the Heart of the Sun', Roger Waters directly quoted one poem from Li He: